OPM/ResInsight/docs/WellLogsAndPlots.md

 Tracks and Curves can be organized using drag and drop functionality in the **Project Tree**.
 Tracks can be moved from one plot to another, and you can alter the order in which they appear in the **Plot**. **Curves** can be moved from one **Track** to another.

+### Measured Depth (MD), True Veritcal Depth (TVD) and Pseudo Length (PL)

-All the **Tracks** in the same plot always display the same depth range, and share the *True Veritcal Depth (TVD)* or *Measured Depth (MD)* setting.
+All the **Tracks** in the same plot always display the same depth range, and share the *True Vertical Depth (TVD)* or *Measured Depth (MD)* setting.
 In the property panel of the plot, the exact depth range can be adjusted along with the depth type setting (TVD/MD).

+**Simulation Wells** however, is using a *Pseudo Length* instead of the real *Measured Depth* when the depth type is MD, as the MD information is not available in the restart files.
+The *Pseudo Length* is a length along the coarsely interpolated visualization pipe, and serves only as a very coarse estimation of an MD-like depth.
+Pseudo length is measured from the simulation-wells first connection-cell (well head connection) to the reservoir.
+This is very different from MD, which would start at RKB or at sea level.

 ### Depth unit